RutvijBhutaiya/Cricket-World-Cup-2019/README.md

 Based on the results we were not fully satisfied.
 And hence decided to work on supervised learning technique Logistic Regression to predict ICC Cricket 2019 World Cup matches.

+__NOTE__: As on 26th June Codes has been tuned - For more accurate results - Also included WC 2019 matches to train model.

+Afger 26 June MAtch Results are store in - [Random Forest Prediction after 25th June Matches. csv](https://github.com/RutvijBhutaiya/Cricket-World-Cup-2019/blob/master/Random%20Forest%20Prediction%20after%2025%20June%20Matches.csv) file

 <br>

 ## Build Logistic Regression Model

 Similarly, for Logistic Regression we created a train dataset for ODI matches from 2007 to 2018, and created dummy variables to Target Team.A.Won variable with all the independent variables.

+__NOTE__: As on 26th June Codes has been tuned - For more accurate results - Also included WC 2019 matches to train model
 ```
 logit = Team.A.Won ~ .  # Few Variables arenot significant, However, due to Teams we decided to consider All variables.